What technology does VMotion rely on for migrating VMs?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-VMotion utilizes live migration technology to facilitate the seamless transfer of virtual machines (VMs) from one physical server to another without any downtime.
-This technology allows running VMs to be moved while they remain operational, providing continuous availability and minimizing service interruptions.
+VMotion relies on live migration technology to enable the seamless movement of virtual machines (VMs) from one physical host to another without any downtime.
+This technology allows for the continuous operation of the VM, ensuring that users experience no disruption to services during the migration process.

 Subscribe